-The term $ \Delta x^{ \mu} \geq \Delta p^{\mu} $ is due to the classical gravity effects emerging from nonpertubative quantum string dynamics which indicates long distance effects \cite{D.Gross.P.F.Mende},\cite{K.Konishi.G.Pauti.P.Provero}, \cite{D.Amati.M.CiafaloniandG.Veneziano},\cite{Amati.M.CiafaloniandG.Veneziano}, \cite{M.Fabrichesi.G.Veneziano},\cite{R.Guida.K.Konishi.P.Provero}.
-The high energy particle scattering is dominated by graviton exchange \cite{GtHooft} and with energies higher than $ m_p c^2 $ black hole is produced by the coherent emission of real gravitons.
-On other hand, the regime where $ \Delta x^{\mu} \geq \frac{1}{\Delta p^{\mu}} $ is characterized by ordinary gauge interactions based on standard quantum mechanics.
-So there appears to be two physical regimes which are manifestations of the same quantum string dynamics: one where energies are much larger and other where the energies are much smaller than the Planck energy.
-Further within the context of scale relativity Carlos Castro has proposed that the $ \Delta x^{\mu} \geq {\Delta p^{\mu}} $ behaviour originates from the existence of the upper scale in nature which is also a long distance effect pertaining to classical gravity interactions at cosmological scales; whereas the $ \Delta x^{\mu} \geq \frac{1}{\Delta p^{\mu}} $ terms are the standard quantum mechanical results originating from the fractal structure of spacetime at microphysical scales: \cite{CarlosCastro},\cite{L.NottaleIJMP},\cite{L.Nottale}.
-All these physical situations are described by the single function $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $.
-In this fashion the dilation of the $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $ merge with string theory where the upper length scale $ L $, can have a connection to Planck scale physics along with the basis of Nottale’s proposal to resolve the cosmological constant problem.
+From nonpertubative quantum string dynamics, the term emerging from the classical gravity theory, \textit{viz.} $ \Delta x^{ \mu} \geq \Delta p^{\mu} $ indicates a class of long distance effects \cite{DGrossPFMende},\cite{KKonishiGPautiPProvero}, \cite{DAmatiMCiafaloniandGVeneziano},\cite{AmatiMCiafaloniandGVeneziano2}, \cite{MFabrichesiGVeneziano},\cite{RGuidaKKonishiPProvero}.
+Consequently, the scattering of a high energy particle is dominated by an exchange of the gravitons \cite{GtHooft}.
+Thus, the energies higher than the rest mass energy $ m_p c^2 $ produce a black hole and thereby they lead to coherent emissions of the real gravitons.
+On the other hand, the regimes, where $ \Delta x^{\mu} \geq \frac{1}{\Delta p^{\mu}} $, are characterized by ordinary gauge interactions.
+As per the notion of standard quantum mechanics, there are two physical regimes which are the same manifestation of the quantum string dynamics.
+These regimes are characterized by the energy scale of the theory, \textit{viz.} the one where the chosen scales are much larger than the Planck energy, and the other where the scales are much smaller than the Planck energy.
+Within the context of the scale relativity, Castro has led an interesting proposal that $ \Delta x^{\mu} \geq {\Delta p^{\mu}} $ behavior originates from an existence of the upper scale in nature.
+This arises from the long distance effects concerning the classical gravity interactions at the cosmological scale.
+Whilst, the term $ \Delta x^{\mu} \geq \frac{1}{\Delta p^{\mu}} $ results from the standard quantum mechanical origin of fractal structure of the spacetime at microphysical scales \cite{CarlosCastro},\cite{LNottaleIJMP1},\cite{LNottaleIJMP2},\cite{LNottale}.
+Hereby, our analysis demonstrates that both the above physical situations can be described by the single function $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $.
+In this fashion, the dilations of $ \tilde{\delta}(\Delta x, \Delta k, \epsilon) $ merge with the string theory, where the upper length scale $ L $ could have an interesting functional relation with the Planck scale physics.
+As per the Nottale’s proposal \cite{LNottaleIJMP1},\cite{LNottaleIJMP2},\cite{LNottale}, our consideration of the completely generalized uncertainty principle leads a resolution towards the cosmological constant problem.